Guidance

 Moving to a single list for UK sanctions designations, 28 January 2026

-Guidance to help business and industry prepare to use the UK Sanctions List as the only source for UK sanctions designations after the closure of the OFSI Consolidated List of Asset Freeze Targets.
+Guidance to help business and industry use the UK Sanctions List as the single source for UK sanctions designations now that the OFSI Consolidated List of Asset Freeze Targets has closed.

 Introduction

-This guidance is to help you understand and prepare for the change, in particular for businesses and industry that regularly use the UK Sanctions List and the Office of Financial Sanctions Implementation Consolidated List (OFSI Consolidated List) for sanctions compliance, in order to prepare systems.
+This guidance is to help you understand manage the change, in particular for businesses and industry that regularly use the UK Sanctions List and the OFSI Consolidated List for sanctions compliance.
+Your systems now need to use data from the UK Sanctions List.

-What is the UK Sanctions List?
+What is the UK Sanctions List

 The UK Sanctions List has been the primary list of sanctions designations made under the Sanctions and Anti-Money Laundering Act 2018 (SAMLA) since launching in 2020.
 It provides a comprehensive list of those persons placed under sanctions through regulations made under SAMLA.
 The sanctions restrictions can include financial, immigration, trade or transport sanctions.
-This differs from the OFSI Consolidated List which provides information on those subject to UK financial sanctions only.
+This differs from the OFSI Consolidated List which provided information on those subject to UK financial sanctions only.

-Moving to a single list for UK sanctions designations
+A single list for UK sanctions designations

-What do I need to do?
+What do I need to do

-You will need to ensure that by Wednesday 28 January 2026, any systems that use the OFSI Consolidated List for sanctions screening purposes are instead using the data from the UK Sanctions List.
-Any systems that use ‘OFSI Group ID’ as an identifier will need to use the UK Sanctions List’s ‘Unique ID’ for new DPs.
+You will need to ensure that any systems that use the OFSI Consolidated List for sanctions screening purposes are instead using the data from the UK Sanctions List.
+Any systems that use ‘OFSI Group ID’ as an identifier now need to use the UK Sanctions List’s ‘Unique ID’ for new DPs

 All UK Sanctions List formats will retain historic OFSI Group ID identifiers for DPs designated prior to 28 January 2026.
 These historic Group IDs will remain valid for use, for example in licence applications, frozen asset or suspected breach reporting, though UKSL Unique IDs can also be used.

-You should not wait to begin this process and can make adaptations immediately.
 If you use a specialist screener or other third-party providers, you should speak to your supplier to understand the impact, if any, on data you receive.

-How to prepare for the change
+How to manage the change

-Make sure you understand the impact of the closure of the Consolidated List to you and your organisation.
+Make sure you understand the impact of the closure of the OFSI Consolidated List to you and your organisation.
 Alongside this guidance, we will continue to engage with businesses and industry.

-We will not be making structural changes to the published UK Sanctions List formats as part of this work.
 Which format of the UK Sanctions List you use is a decision for you and your organisation.

-Current and future UK Sanctions List formats
+UK Sanctions List formats

 • PDF

+The URLs for each of these 7 UKSL formats on GOV.UK are now static.
+Having these static links means URLs for each format will stay the same no matter how many times the list is updated/refreshed.
 The current published format for the UKSL will otherwise not be modified, retaining the same data fields in the same order.

 The ‘OFSI Group ID’ identifier is being retired